JessicaB8tor/210-Project/README.md

 expanding my knowledge on theory and programming at the same time!

 ##User Stories
+##Phase 1
 - As a user, I want to select chords and add it to a favourite's list
 - As a user, I want to select chords and add it to a chord progression idea
 - As a user, I want to select a scale and view the notes in it
 - As a user, I want to select a chord and view all the notes in it
+##Phase 2
+- As a user, I want to be able to save "My Chord Progression"
+- As a user, I want to be able to load "My Chord Progression" from file